cran-task-views/Paleontology/Paleontology.md

 We have assembled this task view to bring together R packages that are specifically geared towards acquiring, cleaning, visualizing, and/or analyzing various kinds of paleontological and paleontology-adjacent data.
 We use this venue to showcase the wide variety of R packages available across the paleosciences and to provide a brief overview of each package for a broad audience of R users.

-If you have any questions, feel free to reach out to the task view maintainers or the maintainers of specific packages.
-Questions may also be directed to the [palaeoverse google group](https://groups.google.com/g/palaeoverse) or the [paleonet](https://paleonet.org/) mailing list.
+If you have any questions, feel free to reach out to the task view maintainers via e-mail or by opening a GitHub issue in the repository (see link above).
+General questions may also be directed to the [palaeoverse google group](https://groups.google.com/g/palaeoverse) or the [paleonet](https://paleonet.org/) mailing list.
+Technical questions about a specific package should be directed to the maintainer of that package.

 ## Scope